atakanaltok/awesome-useful-websites/README.md

 * https://web.dev/ - Measure the performance of your website and get actionable insights
 * https://www.webpagetest.org/ - Test a website's performance
 * https://fast.com/ - Measure your internet speed, latency, and upload
+* https://tools.pingdom.com/ ($) - Enter a URL to test the page load time, analyze it, and find bottlenecks
 * https://downloadtimecalculator.com/ - Estimate the time required to download any file based on your transfer speed without actually downloading any file
 * https://validator.w3.org/checklink - Check links and anchors in Web pages or full Web sites
 * https://www.urlvoid.com/ - Website Reputation/Safety Checker.
 This service helps you detect potentially malicious websites